Numigi/odoo-web-addons/web_search_date_range/README.md

 Contextual means that the filter does not need to be updated.
 It always filters records based on the current date.

-You may add a filter to your favorites or you dashboard and it will not need to be refreshed.
+You may add one of these filters to your favorites or your dashboard and it will not need to be refreshed.

 ![List View](static/description/partner_list.png?raw=true)